google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

-If a TLS server presents a certificate chain that is non-compliant, and the use of a compliant certificate is mandated by an explicit security policy, application protocol specification, the TLS Feature extension or any other means, the TLS client MUST refuse the connection.
+If a TLS server presents a certificate chain that is non-compliant, and the use of a compliant certificate is mandated by an explicit security policy, application protocol specification or any other means, the TLS client MUST refuse the connection.

 ## Monitor    {#monitor}